simonmichael/hledger/site/download.md

 </style>

 Packaged versions are the quickest to install, but they sometimes lag behind the latest release, or provide only some of the hledger tools.
-(Packagers welcome!)
+(Please help out by making these packages better.)

 |
 |----------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------